-Allocation of expenses:
+Allocation of expenses

-Big Brothers Big Sisters of Saskatoon and Area Inc. allocates certain administration expenses to its various locations.
-These allocations are made by identifying the appropriate basis of allocation by type of expense and location.
+Big Brothers Big Sisters of Saskatoon and Area Inc. allocates certain administration expenses to its various locations (schedule 1).
+These allocations are made by management by pro-rating the total expense paid to each location.

 3. ACCOUNTS RECEIVABLE